Komal15agarwal/Digital-System-Verification-using-system-verilog/README.md

 - In some situation its is neccessary to convert data type is Two type of casting:
 - <b>Static casting:</b> It converts one data type to another compatible data type.As the name suggests, static casting is only applicable to fixed data types.
 It does not apply to the Object-Oriented programming concept.
 - <b>Dynamic Casting:</b> Dynamic casting is used to cast the assigned values to the variables that might not be ordinarily valid.
 The $cast is the system method.
+#### Data Hiding and Encapsulation
+Data encapsulation is a mechanism that combines class properties and methods.

+Data hiding is a mechanism to hide class members within the class.
+They are not accessible outside of class scope.
+This avoids class member modification outside the class scope and its misuse.

+By default, all class members are accessible with class handles in SystemVerilog.
+To restrict access, access qualifiers are used.
 # Lab Exercise
 ### LAB 1: Introduction to function,Task and System verilog threads
 - We learnt about the function,task and fork join.